Diane Boerstler, the founder of Amazon Sales Guru answers your questions about Amazon Hypnotic Copywriting

 00:34:48 Do you know what’s the percentage of people who are reading the full listing?

-00:36:48 Can you explain what is the difference of writing copy for this Amazon sales page comparing to writing a copy on any kind of other website or ecommerce website or even video sales letter?
+00:36:48 Can you explain what is the difference of writing copy for this Amazon sales page compared to writing a copy on any kind of other website or eCommerce website or even video sales letter?

 00:40:47 What is the biggest challenge for you when you write high converting copy?

 00:43:21 Can a great copy, make people buy luxury items?

 00:45:44 What techniques or tools you are using to find best converting keywords when you’re writing a copy?

 00:47:28 What is the most critical change you suggest farmers and sellers to do in order to face all these future effectively?

 00:49:29 Can you help with email autoresponder and email marketing as well?

 00:51:00 How would you handle a copy where one color sells well, but the other is under-performing the market?